-- Any person who wishes to become a member must sign a written application for membership; the application will then be considered by the Board at its next Board meeting. - The Board may, at its discretion, refuse to admit any person to membership. - The Board must notify each applicant promptly (in writing or by e-mail) of its decision on whether or not to admit them to membership.
+- 27 Any person who wishes to become a member must complete an online or written application for membership; the application will then be considered by the Board. - 28 The Board may, at its discretion, refuse to admit any person to membership. - 29 The Board must notify each applicant promptly (in writing or by e-mail) of its decision on whether or not to admit them to membership.
 This will normally be in the form of a Membership Card.